seangoodvibes/DelugeFirmware/docs/features/velocity_view.md

 - Change selected note row length by:
    - Holding Audition pad + Turning horizontal encoder <>
    - Note: does not work if you have selected a note
+- Double selected note row length:
+   - Hold Shift + press down on horiontal encoder <>
 - Clear notes in selected note row by:
    - Holding horizontal encoder <> + pressing Back
    - Note: does not work if you have selected a note
-- Rotate Note Row by:
+- Rotate selected note row by:
    - Holding vertical encoder + turning horizontal encoder <>
    - Holding audition pad + pressing and turning horizontal encoder <>
    - Note: does not work if you have selected a note